openvinotoolkit/geti-sdk/README.md

 - `upload_project` -- Upload project from a folder.

-- `download_all_projects` -- Downloads all projects found on the SC cluster.
+- `download_all_projects` -- Downloads all projects found on the server.

-- `upload_all_projects` -- Uploads all projects found in a specified folder to the SC cluster.
+- `upload_all_projects` -- Uploads all projects found in a specified folder to the server.

-- `upload_and_predict_image` -- Uploads a single image to an existing project on the SC cluster, and requests a prediction for that image.
+- `upload_and_predict_image` -- Uploads a single image to an existing project on the server, and requests a prediction for that image.
 Optionally, the prediction can be visualized as an overlay on the image.

-- `upload_and_predict_video` -- Uploads a single video to an existing project on the SC cluster, and requests predictions for the frames in the video.
+- `upload_and_predict_video` -- Uploads a single video to an existing project on the server, and requests predictions for the frames in the video.
 As with upload_and_predict_image, the predictions can be visualized on the frames.
 The parameter `frame_stride` can be used to control which frames are extracted for prediction.

-- `upload_and_predict_media_folder` -- Upload all media (images and videos) from a folder on local disk to an existing project on the SC cluster, and download predictions for all uploaded media.
+- `upload_and_predict_media_folder` -- Upload all media (images and videos) from a folder on local disk to an existing project on the server, and download predictions for all uploaded media.